About

 Ray

 I am a personal finance enthusiast based in Toronto, I have been involved in the investment industry for a while now.
-I have completed several industry courses (Full life insurance, IFIC, Canadian Securities Course, Conduct Practice Handbook and Wealth Management Essentials) and am currently working toward the Chartered Financial Analyst, CFA, designation.
-I have a Specialized Honors degree in Psychology; I am very interested in people’s behaviors and thought process.
+I have completed several industry courses (Full life insurance, IFIC, Canadian Securities Course, Conduct Practice Handbook and Wealth Management Essentials) as well as the Chartered Financial Analyst, CFA program.
+I have a Specialized Honors degree in Psychology; I am very interested in people’s behaviours and thought process.
 The intention of this blog is to share with you my journey towards becoming financially independent, I’ll be sharing some of my personal experience and ideas which I hope you will find interesting.
 You can also follow me on Twitter, Digg and Stumble Upon.

 Linsey Knerl